joey2005/fifa-world-cup-emulator-frontend/README.md

 ### Available Scripts

-To start with the porject, you should first run follwing command inn the project directory:
+To start with the porject, you should first run follwing command in the project directory:

 #### `npm install`

 This allows you to install all the necessary dependencies for the app.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 In the project directory, you can run: